microsoft/playwright/docs/src/navigations.md

 ### Asynchronous navigation

-Clicking an element could trigger asychronous processing before initiating the navigation.
+Clicking an element could trigger asynchronous processing before initiating the navigation.
 In these cases, it is recommended to explicitly call [`method: Page.waitForNavigation`].
 For example:
 * Navigation is triggered from a `setTimeout`
 * Page waits for network requests before navigation